projectcontour/contour/site/content/getting-started/_index.md

 kubectl -n projectcontour get svc/my-release-contour-envoy -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```

-Verify access to the sample application via Contour/Envoy by browsing to the above address.
-You can refresh multiple times to cycle through each pod replica.
+Verify access to the sample application via Contour/Envoy by browsing to the above address, either in a browser or via `curl http://<ADDRESS>`.
+You should see the `httpbin` home page.

 Congratulations, you have installed Contour, deployed a backend application, created an `Ingress` to route traffic to the application, and successfully accessed the app with Contour!